Lamington: Modern-day

-Variants
+There are many variations on the basic lamington recipe, including different colours, flavours, and sizes.

+Similar cakes in other countries

-In Hungary, a similar item is known as kókuszkocka, or coconut squares.
+Hungary has a similar item is known as kókuszkocka, or coconut squares.

+Romanian cuisine calls the Lamington Prajitura tavalita cu cocos or "cake tumbled in coconut" and has a wide range of variations including different sauces and nuts and adding rum or orange or lemon zest to the cake.

+In Malta, a popular version known as Pink Lamingtons, or pasti roża (also pasti mir-roża), is commonly found in bakeries.
+The sponge cake is coated in a fruit-flavoured jelly mixture and then rolled in desiccated coconut, resulting in a bright pink and sweet treat often enjoyed by children.

-A similar but smaller-sized confection is known in South Africa as ystervarkies (little porcupines).
+South Africa has a similar but smaller-sized confection known as ystervarkies (little porcupines).

 In the U.S. city of Cleveland, they are called coconut bars.

 The British Overseas Territory of St Helena Island has a similar variation called coconut fingers, made traditionally for special occasions such as weddings and birthdays.

-In New Zealand, a raspberry variant is sold.

-The Croatian and Bosnian čupavci is a similar cake. Čupavci are one of the most popular Christmas desserts in Croatia.
+In Croatia, Bosnia and Herzegovina and Serbia, the čupavci is a similar cake. Čupavci are one of the most popular Christmas desserts in Croatia.
+Slovenia, Romania and Hungary have similar cakes.

 In Mauritius, there is a dessert which is a variant of the Lamington cake; It is called the "red Lamington cake", also known as "gato carré rouge" (lit. "red cube cake" or "red square cake" in English and gâteau carré rouge in French) or "gato Francis" (lit.
 "Francis cake" in English or gâteau Francis in French).
 Red dye is used to give the cake its red colour; square pieces of the cake are soaked in the red dye completely and then coated with desiccated coconut, and whipped cream is applied on the top surface of the cake.
 A half candied cherry or half a strawberry can also be applied on top of the cream as topping.
 The cake is sometimes strawberry flavoured.